 A CAD can be associated with a CPR for complex call routing scenarios and a CAD can be associated with a LAD for defining labels that can be used in the CPR.

-In addition to normal CAD view and update, a High Priority Update (HPU) for Customer Records can also be performed using the CR page.
-When a Customer Record is updated as High Priority, the TFNRegistry™ downloads the record ahead of “normal” CADs.
-There is a daily limit of HPU actions that a Resp Org can take within a given day, and each HPU performed by an authorized user on a Customer Record reduces the remaining number of HPU actions that may be completed.
+In addition to the normal CR view and update, a High Priority Update (HPU) for CRs can also be performed using the CAD page.
+When a CR is updated as High Priority, the TFNRegistry™ downloads the record ahead of “normal” CADs.
+There is a daily limit of HPU actions that a Resp Org can take within a given day, and each HPU performed by an authorized user on a CR reduces the remaining number of HPU actions that may be completed.
 Resp Org Entities (an Entity ID is the first 2 characters of the Resp Org ID) have a configurable limit of HPU Customer Record updates per day.

-For more information on the CAD page's field descriptions and their valid values, please click here.
+For more information on the CAD page's fields, their descriptions and their valid values, please click here.

 Learn more about this topic in the following video!